 Currently, Askew is listed as a top 20 prospect in the class of 2021.
 Earlier there was speculation that he would reclassify to 2020, but now claims that option is off the table and he will stay in his current class.

 - Theater In College Hoops (Ep.
-28) — Kansas and Memphis Madness
+43) – Luka Garza, UNC and the Ocean State rivalry

 Zak (@BarnBurnerBro) is a native Memphian who covers the Memphis Grizzlies, Tigers, and St. Louis Cardinals for The Barn.
 He spends his free time exploring breweries, restaurants, and leading the Ivan Rabb stan club.